If your Nest thermostat screen has suddenly gone blank/black and you’re not sure what to do, keep reading.

 Now return to your thermostat to see if the problem is resolved.
 If not, keep reading.

-4. Confirm that Your Nest Thermostat is Compatible with Your Heating System
+Confirm that Thermostat is Compatible with Your Heating System

 The Nest thermostat is incompatible with high voltage, millivolt, and proprietary heating systems.
 If you use the Nest thermostat with any of these heating systems, it may not get sufficient power to charge its battery.